 Hold A Recycling Drive

 One-off or periodic recycling events can be a good way to supplement the permanent, day-to-day recycling systems within your workplace, support a community initiative and have fun at the same time!
+Let us know you're holding a recycling drive up for National Recycling Week by registering your workplace.

 A clothing drive at work can be a good trigger for colleagues to round up their unwanted clothes and bring them in to donate to charity.
 Some of the larger charities have systems in place to provide collection bags and a pick-up service for workplace clothing drives.